Dairy Farmers of Ontario

-Dairy Farmers of Ontario (DFO), is the marketing organization and regulatory body representing over 4,000 dairy farmers in Ontario, Canada.
+Dairy Farmers of Ontario (DFO), is the marketing organization and regulatory body representing over 3,100 dairy farms and more than 10,000 dairy farmers and their families in Ontario, Canada.
 DFO was formerly known as the Ontario Milk Marketing Board (OMMB), which was established as result of the 1965 Ontario Milk Act.
 On August 1, 1995, the Ontario Milk Marketing Board and the Ontario Cream Producers' Marketing Board merged to form Dairy Farmers of Ontario.

 Administration

-The DFO management includes Mark Hamel as chair, Roger Boersen as vice-chair, Don Gordon as 2nd vice-chair, and Patrice Dubé as Chief Economics & Policy Development Officer.
+The DFO management includes Mark Hamel as chair, John Wynands as vice-chair, Brian Burnett as 2nd vice-chair, and Cheryl Smith, chief executive officer.

 History

 The Dairy Farmers of Ontario was established in 1965 as regulatory organization, which derives its authority from the 1965 Ontario Milk Act.
 The Milk Act was passed in response to milk market inefficiencies and inequities in the 1960s.
 The Ontario provincial government 1963 commissioned study called for the creation of the Ontario Milk Marketing Board (OMMB) in Guelph, Ontario, an intermediate body to purchase all milk produced on Ontario farms and to sell it to milk processors.
 From the time of its inception in 1965 until 1995, Dairy Farmers of Ontario was known as Ontario Milk Marketing Board.